 I hope our letting & estate agent digital marketing guide focusing on Google Ads will help your agency.
 Stay tuned for further content on the subject of digital marketing, that will help you get more leads.

-As discussed above, Rentround will help you get more leads if you’re a letting agent or property manager.
+As discussed above, Rentround will help you get more leads if you’re an agent.
 Listing is quick and simple.
 Better yet, you get a 50% off your first month using code rentround13.
-If a landlord compares agents in your area and likes the look of your agency, the’ll send you their details for a deal to be made.
+If a lead compares agents in your area and likes the look of your agency, they’ll send you their details for a deal to be made.

-Agents click here to enter your letting agent fees, services and description.
+Agents click here to enter your agent fees, services and description.